Optimist (dinghy): Hull

 The Optimist has a pram hull, originally formed primarily from five pieces of plywood.
-It was the biggest hull Clark Mills could make from two 4 ft by 8 ft sheets.
+It was the biggest hull Clark Mills could make from two four-foot-by-eight-foot sheets.
 Just in front of a bulkhead, which partitions the boat nearly in half, is the daggerboard case.
 Right behind it on the centerline of the hull floor are attached a block and a ratchet block.
 These anchor the sheet and a block on the boom directly above.
 At the bow resides a thwart to support the mast which passes through a hole in its centre to the mast step mounted on the centre line of the boat.
 The painter, a rope used for securing a boat like a mooring line, is usually tied around the mast step.

 Buoyancy bags are installed inboard along each side in the front half of the boat and at the stern to provide buoyancy in the event of capsizing.
 Two straps, known as "hiking straps", run lengthwise along the floor from the bulkhead to the stern.
 These and a tiller extension allow a sailor to hang off the side for weight distribution—commonly called "hiking out".
 This can be crucial to keeping the boat more upright during heavy air, allowing greater speed through the water.

 The vast majority of hulls today are made of fiberglass, although a few wooden hulls are still made.